hupe1980/vecgo/docs/tuning.md

 | 8 | 8 | 3.4-3.8x | Best scaling |

 **Search performance**: Sharding has **no negative impact** on search (fan-out is parallel).

+**Durability**: Each shard has its own dedicated WAL.
+This means recovery is also parallelized, significantly reducing startup time after a crash.

 ### Configuration